Assault Rifles And You

 Buffing ARs give buffs to other ARs, replacing HGs for day battles.
 Your options are M4A1, who happens to be both a self-buffing AR with high DPS and a good buffer, Ribeyrolles, a pure buffer, and if you participated in the Black Danube event, AUG, a fucking weirdo.

 Between the three, you can pretty much flip a coin – they're all viable.
 M4A1 is a good DPS on her own (and her damage self-buff makes her better at fighting armoured enemies), AUG buffs your damage dealing SMGs as well as your ARs (and her targeting can sometimes be interesting), while Ribey is best at buffing other dolls (and her skill can buff non-ARs too).
+However, sincedolls must stand in Ribey's tiles for her skill buff to work, she can drop off significantly in boss fights where AoE dodging is required.

 That said, even lacking spare buffing ARs, ARSMG echelons tend to be better off with a third DPS AR, rather than a buffing HG, unless you happen to have spare Grizzlies, K5s or Stechkins.
 And quite a few ARs have skill cooldowns of just 2 or 4 seconds, letting them frontload damage much faster than HG buffed echelons could.